cantaloupe-project/cantaloupe/UPGRADING.md

     note that its structure has changed to a hash of cookie name-value pairs.
     This is how it was documented to work, and how it was supposed to work, in prior versions.
-13. Note that the IIIF Image API 1.x endpoint no longer supports content negotiation.
-If a format extension is not supplied in the URI, JPEG will be returned regardless of the value of the `Accept` header.
-14. If you are using HttpSource, note that the client implementation has changed.
+13. If you are using HttpSource, note that the client implementation has changed.
 If you encounter errors like "PKIX path building failed," consult the HttpSource section of the user manual.
-15. If you are using KakaduNativeProcessor, you must install the updated Kakadu shared library, contained in the `deps` folder.
+14. If you are using KakaduNativeProcessor, you must install the updated Kakadu shared library, contained in the `deps` folder.
-16. KakaduDemoProcessor is no longer available.
+15. KakaduDemoProcessor is no longer available.
 If you were using it, you must switch to either KakaduNativeProcessor, OpenJpegProcessor, or GrokProcessor.